 Background

 It is essential to me that trust and safety are earned and built within the therapeutic relationship.
 I operate under the premise that you are the expert on your own life and I am a guide to support you on your journey.
-I will strive to work with you from a place of compassion and connection and I’m dedicated to decreasing the power imbalance that can exist in therapy sessions with therapist as expert and client as novice in their own life.
-I am committed to helping people recognize that desired potential by holding space to explore the various parts (beliefs, ideas, attitudes) that emerge through harmful or traumatic experiences.
-I find that as people are compassionate and curious toward themselves, they become embodied and empowered in their preferred way of being in the world.
+I will strive to work with you from a place of compassion and connection and I’m dedicated to maintaining awareness of the power imbalance that exists between therapist and client.
+In my own life I have felt deep pain and incredible healing and do my own inner healing work in order to support others.